neherlab/pangraph/dev/design/annotate.md

 ## 11. Open questions / decisions deferred

+- **Input formats (v1 = GFF only)** — v1 supports **GFF** only; a GenBank reader is **deferred**.
+  Rationale: the lift uses the *graph's* sequence, so GenBank's one real advantage — bundling sequence + annotation — is unused here; GenBank's compound-location model (`join`/`order`, fuzzy ends) is lossy exactly where the lift is sensitive (an origin-spanning `join(…,1..N)` on a circular replicon collapses to ≈ the whole genome), whereas GFF encodes multi-segment features as separate clean records that fit the per-segment `Feature` model better; and the `.gbk` fixtures are large.
+  Because `Feature` is format-neutral, re-adding a GenBank reader later is a self-contained job (a new `io/genbank.rs` producing `Vec<Feature>`, handling compound/origin-wrap properly rather than collapsing to the outer span).
+Users who only have GenBank can convert to GFF3 (`bp_genbank2gff3`, EMBOSS `seqret`, or re-export from bakta/prokka).
 - **Embed in graph JSON vs separate file** — default to a separate file; revisit if a single self-contained artifact is wanted.
 - **Block-level clustering policy** — by feature name/product, by consensus overlap, or by an